Ivosidenib (Tibsovo®)

 Leukocytosis (Increased White Blood Cell Count)

 This medication can cause your white blood cell count to be higher than normal.
-Your oncology team will monitor your lab work for this.
+Your provider will monitor your lab work for this.

 Electrolyte Abnormalities

 This medication can affect the normal levels of electrolytes (potassium, magnesium) in your body.
 Your levels will be monitored using blood tests.
-If your levels become too low, your care team may prescribe specific electrolytes to be given by IV or taken by mouth.
-Do not take any supplements without first consulting with your care team.
+If your levels become too low, your provider may prescribe specific electrolytes to be given by IV (intravenous, into a vein) or taken by mouth.
+Do not take any supplements without first talking with your provider.

 Fatigue